No ESG manager but need to get to grips with EU legislation? We got you!

 Europe's climate ambitions

-Before we discuss the new reporting requirements applicable in the EU and the greater European Economic Area (EEA), it’s worth revisiting the climate targets set by the block.
+Before we discuss the new reporting requirements applicable in the EU and the greater European Economic Area (EEA), it's worth revisiting the climate targets set by the bloc.
 These targets align with the Paris Agreement and provide the impetus for the new rules that are much more comprehensive and stricter than their predecessors.

 - The Paris Agreement requires signatories to pursue efforts that keep the global temperature rise at 1.5 °C compared to pre-industrial levels